hanami/guides/content/v2.0/actions/rack-integration.md

 Hanami is fully compatible with Rack.

-Actions offer a high level API built on top of Rack.
+Actions offer a high-level API built on top of Rack.
-If we need to access raw data from Rack environment we can use `request.env`.
+If we need to access raw data from the Rack environment we can use `request.env`.

 ## Rack Middleware